 Every person in San Pedro should visit the dump to see what goes on.

 My lasting impression is that I want to be part of the solution.
 I want to help organize every single person who lives here to take action and save this island.
 It is so obvious that we are destroying our environment.
 We will not have a reef or a habitable island in a few short years.
-Its a simple as that.
+It’s as simple as that.

 Every single person who lives here is dependent on tourism.
 We have the choice right now.
 To be an embarrassment to the world or to be an example to the world.
 We can render our island uninhabitable with a dead reef or we can clean up our act and be proud of what we have done.